-Other adjustments totaling \in 3,024k (prior year: 2,166k) resulted from profit contributions to associated companies with an investment value of \in 0k.
-The negative profit contributions of associated companies with an investment value of \in 0k were only considered if the associated companies were provided with long-term loans or if there were credit / liability commitments.
+Other adjustments totaling \le 3,024k (prior year: 2,166k) resulted from profit contributions to associated companies with an investment value of \le ok.
+The negative profit contributions of associated companies with an investment value of \le ok were only considered if the associated companies were provided with long-term loans or if there were credit / liability commitments.